 2. Participate in the TRU Rewards Plan (receive points, bonuses and commissions, if eligible);

-3. Sponsor other individuals as Partners and Members into the TRU business and thereby, build a marketing organization and progress through TRU LEGACY Earnings Program and earn bonuses and awards;
+3. Sponsor other individuals as Partners and Members into the TRU business and thereby, build a marketing organization and progress through TRU Earnings Program and earn bonuses and awards;

 4. Receive periodic TRU literature and other TRU communications, promotions and special offers;

 5. Participate in TRU-sponsored events, support, service, training, motivational and recognition functions, conference calls and webinars upon payment of appropriate charges, if applicable; and

 6. Participate in promotional incentives and programs sponsored by TRU for its Partners.

 SECTION 4 - OPERATING A TRU BUSINESS